 - You do not allow your employer or salary packaging provider (if you are employed) to provide the requested information

-If we do not have all the information required to administer your superannuation, this may result in you having to pay more tax, GESB may not be able to correctly calculate your benefit, or if the information is related to your health, it may limit the level of death and disability benefits available to you through your superannuation.
+If we do not have all the information required to administer your superannuation, this may result in you having to pay more tax, we may not be able to correctly calculate your benefit, or if the information relates to your health, it may limit the level of death and disability benefits available to you (or your estate) through your superannuation.

 How we disclose your personal information

-There are instances where your personal information may be transferred to or handled by others.
-This can occur due to some of our functions being outsourced to other organisations, or in cases where we are required to provide information to other entities by law e.g. government agencies like the Australian Taxation Office.
-To assist in the administration of your superannuation interests managed by GESB, or otherwise where required by law, your personal information may be transferred to or handled by:
+There are instances where your personal information may be transferred to or handled by others, consistent with the purposes for which we use and process your information.
+This can occur due to some of our functions being outsourced to other organisations, or in cases where we are required to provide information to other entities by law (e.g. government agencies like the ATO).
+To assist in the administration of your superannuation interests managed by us, or otherwise where required by law, your personal information may be transferred to or handled by:

-- Any party engaged by GESB to provide administration services in relation to management of your superannuation interests and who GESB is satisfied complies with the APPs in relation to the handling of your personal information
+- Any party we engage to provide administration services in relation to the management of your superannuation interests and who we are satisfied complies with the APPs and the GDPR in relation to the handling of your personal information

 - Our Insurer